 To reduce the risk of untimely warranty claims processing, the Company is implementing improvements to centrally receive and monitor incoming claims including transitioning customers to the use of a warranty claims submission portal.
-The organization is in the process of onboarding customers on the portal platform.

 When fully implemented and operational, the Company believes the measures described above will remediate the control deficiencies that have led to the material weaknesses it has identified and will strengthen its internal control over financial reporting.
 The Company is committed to continuing to improve its internal control processes and it will continue to review its financial reporting controls and procedures.
 As the Company continues to evaluate and work to improve its internal control over financial reporting, it may determine that a need exists to take additional measures to address control deficiencies or modify certain remediation measures described above.